DSR-RHIT/creating-reproducible-reports/pages/composing.md

 tagline: composing the report
 ---

-I'll introduce markdown syntax as we need it in the report, but you can refer to RStudio's [Markdown basics](http://rmarkdown.rstudio.com/authoring_basics.html) anytime.
+I'll introduce R Markdown syntax as we need it in the report.
+[Markdown basics](http://rmarkdown.rstudio.com/authoring_basics.html) is a quick reference to the most commonly used syntax.

 ### Creating a heading